Festivals, Fairs and Concerts

-Asheville Art in the Park (www.ashevilleartinthepark.com) has booths featuring hand-crafted art including glass, ceramics, wood, jewelry and met.
+Asheville Art in the Park (www.ashevilleartinthepark.com) has booths featuring handcrafted art including glass, ceramics, wood, jewelry and metal.
 It takes place on three consecutive Saturdays in mid- to late June and also three consecutive Saturdays in early to mid-October in Pack Square Park.
 Free.

 Asheville Herb Festival (www.ashevilleherbfestival.com), a three-day sale held the first weekend in May at the WNC Farmers Market, attracts more than 50 herb growers, many organic, and makers of herbal products.
-Now in its 30th year, it claims to be the largest herb festival in the U.S. and Canada.
+It claims to be the largest herb festival in the U.S. and Canada.
 Free.

 Asheville Yoga Festival (www.ashevilleyogafestival.com), also called the LoveShinePlay Festival, is held over four days in late July at Pack Square Park in Downtown Asheville.
 It features more than 30 presenters and more than 70 yoga and other activities.
-A four-day pass to all events is $380.
+Various admission prices.
+A pass to all events is $250 to $350.

-Big Crafty (www.thebigcrafty.com) is a twice-yearly bazaar and sale for independent craftspeople, with music and beer, usually held in early July at Pack Square Park and early December in the U.S. Cellular Center, both in Downtown Asheville.
-The two-day event in December 2018 (admission $5 adults) had more than 170 vendors.
-Attendance at the show and sale usually ranges from 6,000 to 10,000.
+Big Crafty (www.thebigcrafty.com) is a twice-yearly bazaar and sale for inde-pendent craftspeople, with music and beer, usually held in early July at Pack Square Park and early December in the Civic Center, both in Downtown Asheville.
+The two-day event in December (admission $5 adults) has more than 170 vendors.

 Dirty Dancing Festival (www.dirtdancingfestival.com) is for fans of the 1987 cult movie Dirty Dancing, which was filmed at Lake Lure, the site of a two-day weekend festival in mid-September, sponsored by The Chamber of Hickory Nut Gorge.
 It’s held in Morse Park in Lake Lure.
 Tickets are $5 to $25.

 Downtown After Five (www.ashevilledowntown.org), 5-9 pm the third Friday of the month from May to September at the foot of North Lexington Avenue near the I-240 Overpass in downtown Asheville, Downtown After Five draws a big crowd for free local music.
 Food and beverages available.

 Downtown Asheville Art District Art Walks (www.ashevilledowntowngalleries.org) are held from 5 to 8 pm the first Friday of the month from April through December.
 You can visit more than two dozen Downtown galleries within a half-mile radius.
-Get a Downtown Art Gallery map at any participating gallery, the Asheville Visitor Center or online in pdf from the website .
+Get a Downtown Art Gallery map at galleries, Asheville Visitor Center or online from the website.